 In addition to patent protection, we also rely on other proprietary rights, including protection of trade secrets, and other proprietary information.
 For example, we treat our confidential and proprietary computational technologies, including unpatented know-how and other proprietary information, as trade secrets.
 We enter into confidentiality agreements with our employees, consultants, strategic partners and others upon the commencement of their relationships with us.
 These agreements provide that all confidential information developed by the individual or made known to the individual by us during the course of the individual's relationship with us be kept confidential and not disclosed to third parties.
 Our agreements with employees and our personnel policies also provide that any inventions conceived by the individual in the course of rendering services to us shall be our exclusive property.
 However, we may not obtain these agreements in all circumstances, and individuals with whom we have these agreements may not comply with their terms.
 We cannot guarantee that we have entered into such agreements with each party that has or may have had access to, or houses or hosts, our trade secrets or proprietary information or that has been involved in the development of intellectual property.
 Further, despite such agreements, such inventions or confidential information may become disclosed or assigned to third parties.
 Monitoring unauthorized uses and disclosures is difficult and we do not know whether the steps we have taken to protect our proprietary technologies will be effective.
-Enforcing a claim that a party illegally disclosed or misappropriated a trade secret is difficult, expensive and time-consuming, and the outcome is unpredictable.
-In addition, some courts inside and outside the United States are less willing or unwilling to protect trade secrets.
 In the event of unauthorized use or disclosure of our trade secrets or proprietary information, these agreements, even if obtained, may not provide meaningful protection, particularly for our trade secrets or other confidential information.
 To the extent that our employees, consultants or contractors use technology or know-how owned by third parties in their work for us, disputes may arise between us and those third parties as to the rights in such technology or know-how or in related inventions.
 To the extent that an individual who is not obligated to assign rights in intellectual property to us is rightfully an inventor of intellectual property, we may need to obtain an assignment or a license to that intellectual property from that individual, or a third party or from that individual's assignee.
 Such assignment or license may not be available on commercially reasonable terms or at all.

-We also seek to preserve the integrity and confidentiality of our data and trade secrets by maintaining physical security of our premises and physical and electronic security of our information technology systems and cloud storage sources, but such security measures may be breached, including through cyberhacking or cyberattacks, and we may not have adequate remedies for any breach.
+We also seek to preserve the integrity and confidentiality of our data and trade secrets by maintaining physical security of our premises and physical and electronic security of our information technology systems and cloud storage sources, but such security measures may be breached, including through cyber-hacking or cyberattacks, and we may not have adequate remedies for any breach.